munificent/craftinginterpreters/book/superclasses.md

 Did you notice that when we added method inheritance we didn't actually add any reference from a subclass to its superclass?
-After we copy the inherited methods over, we forget superclass entirely.
-We don't actually need to keep a handle on it, so we don't.
+After we copy the inherited methods over, we forget the superclass entirely.
+We don't need to keep a handle on the superclass, so we don't.

 That won't be sufficient to support super calls.
-Since a subclass <span name="may">may</span> override the superclass method, we'll need to be able to get out hands on superclass method tables.
-Before we get to mechanis, I want to refresh your memory on how super calls are statically resolved.
+Since a subclass <span name="may">may</span> override the superclass method, we need to be able to get out hands on superclass method tables.
+Before we get to mechanism, I want to refresh your memory on how super calls are statically resolved.

 <aside name="may">